 - Shopify for $79 per month – Best for larger stores with customers in multiple countries.
 Slightly lower CC rates (2.6% + 30¢ USD) or 1.0% transaction fee.
 Adds additional functionality like reporting and multi-currency.

 - Advanced Shopify for $299 per month – For global online businesses.
 Lowest CC rates (2.4% + 30¢ USD) and only 0.5% transaction fee.
 All features except checkout customizations (available on Shopify Plus only).

 We recommend starting with the Basic Shopify plan and upgrading only when your business grows.
 Hence, it makes sense financially due to lower fees or needing specific functionality from the higher tiers.

 We are really sorry, but this is currently not possible.
 The Shopify free trial is always 14 days.
-There were special events in the past (i.e., the pandemic of COVID-19) during which Shopify offered extended trials for 90 days, but they are currently unavailable.
+There were special events in the past (i.e., the pandemic of COVID-19) during which Shopify offered extended trials for 90 days (3 months), but they are currently unavailable.
 However, there is even a better promotion which is currently active.
 If you sign up to trial now, you will pay only $1 for your first three months.